dnobre0203-dno/dnobre0203-dno/README.md

 ### Hi there!
 I am Denise Nobre!

-Telecommunications engineer with an executive mba in business management
+Telecommunications engineer with an executive mba in business management.

-Postgrad studies in digital transformation, emerging tech, and agility
+Postgrad studies in digital transformation, emerging tech, and agility.

-At the crossroads of strategy, innovation, and execution
+At the crossroads of strategy, innovation, and execution.

-Connecting teams, agile processes, and digital solutions to turn big goals into real results
+Connecting teams, agile processes, and digital solutions to turn big goals into real results.

 - 🚀 leadership on continuous learning